Games & Quizzes

 /ˈav(ə)rij/

 Typical or normal; usual; ordinary.
-Total of numbers divided by the number of items.
-To add numbers then divide by the number of items.
+Total of numbers divided by the number of items. amount to or achieve as average rate or amount over period of time.

 /vikˈtôrēə/